Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-/*Really from your video I learnt about Git ann Github very fast...
+/*Really from your video I learnt about Git and Github very fast...
 And doing First contribution*/